The owner has already noticed the issue more than once and wants a better read before throwing money at the wrong fix.

 Describe the symptoms in the request form

-The form does not make visitors diagnose the system perfectly.
+The form does not make homeowners diagnose the system perfectly.
 They can choose inspection / troubleshooting, explain what they are noticing, and stay inside the same main request path as every other service page.
 If they are also checking whether the property is in the core coverage footprint, the Abbotsford service area page gives that answer without leaving the site.

 FAQ